yaseerkhan/NOTES/README.md

 ## WEB DIRECTORY SCANNING
 ### GOBUSTER
-+ $ gobuster dir -u http://10.0.0.1:8080 -w /directory-list-lowercase-2.3-medium.txt -x php,html (port not necessary)
+` $ gobuster dir -u http://10.0.0.1:8080 -w /directory-list-lowercase-2.3-medium.txt -x php,html` (port not necessary)
   - dir : Perform directory brute forcing ( there are other methods aswell)
   - -u : URL/IP of Target
   - -x : Extensions of files to find
   - -w : Wordlist
   - -t {100} : Threads (Used for parallelization), higher the number of threads more the chance of triggering DDOS protection as multiple requests are made within seconds

 ### FFUZ
-+ $ ffuz -w /wordlist.txt -u http://ip/FUZZ
+` $ ffuz -w /wordlist.txt -u http://ip/FUZZ `

 # Extraction and Compression
 1. Using gzip utility ( for only .gz associated files)
-  + $ gzip {filename} - to compress a file or folder
+  ` $ gzip {filename} ` - to compress a file or folder
-  + $ gunzip {filename} - to decompress/ unzip
+  ` $ gunzip {filename} ` - to decompress/ unzip

 2. Using tar utility
-+ $ tar -xvzf {file}
+` $ tar -xvzf {file} `
   - -x : instruct tar to extract the files from the zipped file
   - -v : means verbose, or to list out the files that are being extracted from the zip
   - -z : instructs the tar to decompress the files
   - -f : tells tar the file name you want it to work on

-+ To list the contents of .tar before extracting it
+ To list the contents of .tar before extracting it
-  - $ tar -tzf {file}
+  ` $ tar -tzf {file} `

-+ To instruct the tar to put the extracted unzipped files into specific directory
+ To instruct the tar to put the extracted unzipped files into specific directory
-  - $ tar -xvzf {file} -c /put/your/directory/here
+  ` $ tar -xvzf {file} -c /put/your/directory/here `

 # Database
 ## MySql
- + $ mysql -h {ip} -P port (-P:port optional)
+ ` $ mysql -h {ip} -P port ` (-P:port optional)
+    default user: root,
-  -default user: root password maybe root aswell
+    password maybe root aswell
     ```
     SHOW databases;              : Prints out the databases we can access.
     USE {database_name};         : Set to use the database named {database_name}.
     SHOW tables;                 : Prints out the available tables inside the currentdatabase.
     SELECT * FROM {table_name};  : Prints out all the data from the table {table_name}.
     ```

 ## SQLMAP
-+ sqlmap -u ‘URL’ : to check a specific URL or a page for SQL INJECTION
+` sqlmap -u ‘URL’ ` : to check a specific URL or a page for SQL INJECTION
-+ sqlmap -u ‘URL’ -b : to grab the banner.
+` sqlmap -u ‘URL’ -b `: to grab the banner.
-+ Check “sqlmap -h” for more options like dumping database name, tables, columns and entries etc.
++ Check “`sqlmap -h`” for more options like dumping database name, tables, columns and entries etc.

 ## Redis
 `$ redis-cli -h {ip}`
   -h : to define the host
   -p : can be used to provide the password

-+ Basic commands after connecting to the redis server successfully ` $ info ` : this will provide information about the redis server
++ Basic commands after connecting to the redis server successfully
+  ` $ info ` : this will provide information about the redis server

 > [!NOTE]
 > in the output the last section i.e “# Keyspace” will contain the information about the database with their index number and keys for that database, keys are basically no. of records maybe( or we can say file which have information? )